 On or before December 31, 2022:

 - The state department must adopt guidelines for the grant program (guidelines); and

 - The state board must adopt rules as necessary for the administration of the grant program (rules).

-The bill also creates the rural provider access and affordability fund (fund) in the state treasury.
-The bill requires the state treasurer to transfer $10,000,000 from the economic recovery and relief cash fund to the fund for awarding grants under the grant program and the administration of the grant program.
+The act also creates the rural provider access and affordability fund (fund) in the state treasury.
+The act requires the state treasurer to transfer $10,000,000 from the economic recovery and relief cash fund to the fund for awarding grants under the grant program and the administration of the grant program.

 The state department is directed to include a report on the progress of the grant program during its presentation to joint legislative committees pursuant to the "State Measurement for Accountable, Responsive, and Transparent (SMART) Government Act".

 The grant program is repealed on July 1, 2025.